Analysis | In 2016, Mike Pence was an asset for Trump. In 2020, it’s not so clear.

 On Wednesday night, though, Pence faces one of his biggest challenges yet in his debate with Democratic vice-presidential nominee Sen. Kamala D. Harris — with implications not just for the 2020 ticket but also for his own future presidential ambitions.
 And he does so at a particularly precarious time.

 Part of the benefit of having Pence as his vice president is that Trump could dispatch him to handle issues such as the coronavirus.
-Aides have frequently described Trump as unfamiliar with or uninterested in the nitty-gritty of policymaking, and delegating to Pence was seen as an opportunity to provide some steady leadership on a crucial issue while keeping control of it in-house.
+Aides have frequently described Trump as unfamiliar with or uninterested in the nitty-gritty of policymaking, and delegating to Pence was seen as an opportunity to provide steady leadership on a crucial issue while keeping control of it in-house.

-But it also means Pence has ownership of the results, which means he is likely to face some very tough questions about a continued outbreak that is the worst in the First World.
+But it also means Pence has ownership of the results, which means he is likely to face some tough questions about a continued outbreak that is the worst in the First World.
 And the experience hasn’t left Americans terribly impressed with Pence.

-Back in 2016, Pence served ably as Trump’s running mate.
-Polls in the final months of the election generally showed more people liked Pence than disliked him, even as Trump’s numbers were consistently negative.
-A Fox News poll in early October 2016 showed 47 percent had a favorable view of Pence, compared to 33 percent who had an unfavorable one — 14 points positive — even as 57 percent of people disliked Trump.
+In 2016, Pence served ably as Trump’s running mate.
+Polls in the final months of the election generally showed that more people liked Pence than disliked him, even as Trump’s numbers were consistently negative.
+A Fox News poll in early October 2016 showed 47 percent had a favorable view of Pence, compared with 33 percent who had an unfavorable one — 14 points positive — even as 57 percent of people disliked Trump.
 A CNN poll the same week showed Pence’s split at 41-31 — a net of plus-10 — even while Trump was 20 points underwater (39-59).

 Today, Pence is much more closely tied to Trump and his unpopularity.
 The same CNN poll this week showed 52 percent of people had an unfavorable opinion of Pence, compared to 41 percent who liked him — 11 points underwater.
 An NBC News-Wall Street Journal poll also showed his negative reviews (47 percent) 11 points higher than his positive ones (36 percent).
 Those polls are some of the worst for Pence in recent months, just as they were some of Trump’s worst, but nearly every poll shows people dislike Pence more than they like him.